wolfscott/vue-sweet-calendar/README.md

 - Added the "click" event to return the selected day
 - Added "cursor" prop to allow the cursor to be set for the clickable, non-event, days
 - Added the "eventCursor" prop to allow the Events to have a separate cursor.
 If you want the same cursor for both event and non-events, set both props to the same cursor.
 Of course, you do NOT have to set a cursor if you don't care about changing the UI experience

+0.3.3 wjscott   Revision  29-Jun-19

+- Added a prop "enableControls", defaults to true which makes it backward compatible; setting this value to false disables the user navigation left and right ability.
+This is handy when you want to control the navigation manually -or- want a single month selection only

 ### License